ErpNetDocs/tech/modules/financials/excise/index.md

 ![Excise](pictures/definitions_excise.png)

 > [!NOTE]
 > Some excise-related definitions are auto-generated while others like product type and capacity need to be manually set-up.
-It is **impossible** to submit a document without specifying a type for all of your excise products.
+It is **impossible** to submit a document without specifying a product type for all of your excise products.

 ## Excise declaration

 Once filled, a transaction document must be exported as an **XML file** and sent to the relevant taxing authority and/or customs office.
+Unless otherwise stated, **all** of your monthly transactions are automatically included in a final **excise declaration** that you must generate and send.

-Unless otherwise stated, you need to include **all** of your monthly transactions in a final **excise declaration**.
-This document unites the product movements you have reported for the month and further delivers summarized excise status information.
+This document unites the product operations you have reported for the month and further delivers summarized excise status information.

 > [!NOTE]
 > Customs offices may have the legal right to also electronically scan the movements of products in and out of your tax warehouse.
-Additional **transactions** will be generated for each operation and you **must** include them in the final excise declaration.
+Additional **transactions** will be generated for each operation and are automatically included in the final excise declaration.

 ![Excise](pictures/excise_declare.png)